rakutentech/r10/README.md

 This is the source code for the example with two buttons.

-You can also find it at [github.com](https://github.com/rakutentech/r10/tree/master/examples/simpleView/src/Main.elm) or in  [this Ellie](https://ellie-app.com/c5SL2qqLZP2a1).
+You can also find it at [github.com](https://github.com/rakutentech/r10/tree/master/examples/simpleView/src/Main.elm).

 ```elm
 module Main exposing (main)